stlink-org/stlink/doc/tutorial.md

 ### b) Verify if udev rules are set correctly (by Dave Hylands)

 To investigate, start by plugging your STLINK device into the usb port.
-Then run lsusb.
+Then run `lsusb`.
 You should see an entry something like the following:

 ```
 Bus 005 Device 017: ID 0483:374b STMicroelectronics ST-LINK/V2.1 (Nucleo-F103RB)